beer-psi/chuni-penguin/docs/docs/commands/search.md

 <h3>Options</h3>

-- `level`: The level or chart constant to search for.
+- `level`: The level, chart constant, or level range to search for.

 ## info